mlnotebook/mlnotebook.github.io/content/post/tensorflow-basics.md

             learning_rate=learning_rate, optimizer="SGD")
 ```

 `logits` here is the output of the network which corresponds to the 10 classes of the training labels.
 The next two sections check whether we should be training the weights right now, or checking how well we've done.
-First we check our progress: we use `tf.one_hot` to create the one-hot labels form the numeric training labels given to the network in `labels`.
+First we check our progress: we use `tf.one_hot` to create the one-hot labels from the numeric training labels given to the network in `labels`.
 We've performed a `tf.cast` operation to make sure that the data is of the correct type before doing the conversion.

 Our loss-function is an important part of a CNN (or any machine learning algorithm).
 There are many different loss functions already built-in with TensorFlow from simple `absolute_difference` to more complex functions like our `softmax_cross_entropy`.
 We won't delve into how this is calculated, just know that we can pick any loss function.
 More advanced users can write their own loss-functions.
 The loss function takes in the output of the network `logits` and compares it to our `onehot_labels`.

-When this is done, we ask TF to perform some updating or 'optimization' of the network based on the loss that we just calculated. the `train_op` in TF is the name given in support documnets to the function that performs any background changes to the fundamentals of the network or updates values.
+When this is done, we ask TF to perform some updating or 'optimization' of the network based on the loss that we just calculated. the `train_op` in TF is the name given in support documents to the function that performs any background changes to the fundamentals of the network or updates values.
 Our `train_op` here is a simple loss-optimiser that tries to find the minimum loss for our data.
 As with all machine learning algorithms, the parameters of this optimiser are subject to much research.
-Using a pre-build optimiser such as those included with TF will ensure that your network performs efficiently and trains as quickly as possible.
+Using a pre-built optimiser such as those included with TF will ensure that your network performs efficiently and trains as quickly as possible.
 The `learning_rate` can be set as a variable at the beginning of our script along with the other parameters.
 We tend to stick with `0.001` to begin with and move in orders of magnitude if we need to e.g. `0.01` or `0.0001`.
 Just like the loss functions, there are a number of optimisers to use, some will take longer than others if they are more complex.
 For our purposes on the MNIST dataset, simple stochastic gradient descent (`SGD`) will suffice.

-Notice that we are literally just giving TF some instructions: take my network, calculate the loss and do some optimisation based on that loss.
-There is very little back-end programming involved with TF.
+Notice that we are just giving TF some instructions: take my network, calculate the loss and do some optimisation based on that loss.

 We are going to want to show what the network has learned, so we output the current predictions by definiing a dictionary of data.
 The raw logits information and the associated probabilities (found by taking the softmax of the logits tensor).